Risk Dimensions and Data Sources

 1.6.
 Biodiversity

-Description of the data: The Biodiversity Risk Filter provides spatially explicit biodiversity-risk scores across multiple indicators that represent both physical and reputational risks.
+The Biodiversity Risk Filter provides spatially explicit biodiversity-risk scores across multiple indicators representing both physical risks and reputational risks.
 The dataset aggregates 33 indicators related to species, ecosystems, habitat condition, land-use pressures, invasive species, climate impacts, and pollution.
+These indicators are combined to assess biodiversity-related risks across geographic locations and support comparative environmental risk analysis.

 1.7.
 Climate Change Vulnerability